yonasBSD/hayro/README.md

 in the web version.

 # License
-This crate is available under the Apache 2.0 license.
+ALl crates in this repository are available under the Apache 2.0 license.